EENCloud/api-docs/source/includes/_api_managed_switch.md

 ### HTTP Response

 The response body will be in EEN JSON-RPC format.
-The payload body will return a list of switch objects containing the `'guid'`, `'state'`, `'bridges'` and `'ports'` keys.
+The payload body will return a list of switch objects containing the `'guid'`, `'state'`, `'bridges'`, `'name'`, `'available_bridges'` and `'ports'` keys.
 If `'is_detailed=true'`, the response will contain all of the below information:

 Parameter         | Data Type     | Description                                                                                                              | Basic Model |
 ---------         | ---------     | -----------                                                                                                              |:-----------:|